srvaroa/srvaroa.github.io/_posts/2025-04-08-ai-generated-code.md

   removing them completely.
 Shift relevant test suites to canary / smoke tests.
 Add synthetic load directly on production.
 Get code where the real action is, and learn to survive there.
-- To measure and track quality prefer metrics that look at business outcomes and user experience than properties of code.
+- To measure and track quality, prefer metrics that look at business outcomes and user experience than properties of code.
 Product SLA / SLOs, error budgets, etc. work better than test coverage, static analysis, bug counts and QA reports (even if they have their utility.)